 Amniocentesis is a prenatal diagnostic test to check the amniotic fluid that surrounds the fetus in the uterus.
 This fluid contains cells and substances that indicate the status of the baby’s health.

-For this test, the technician inserts a long, thin needle (of gauge size 0.9mm) into the uterus to collect a small amount of amniotic fluid.
+For this test, the doctor inserts a long, thin needle (of gauge size 0.9mm) into the uterus to collect a small amount of amniotic fluid.
+Usually, the procedure is done under ultrasound guidance.
 The fluid is then tested for specific genetic disorders such as Down syndrome, spina bifida, and cystic fibrosis (2).

 When Is Amniocentesis Done?

-Amniocentesis is usually done between the weeks 14 and 20, which is during your second trimester.
+Amniocentesis is usually done between the weeks 15 and 20, which is during your second trimester.
 Some doctors may recommend the test as early as 11 weeks.
+Amniocentesis done before 14 weeks has higher complication rates (fetal loss, fetal talipus and respiratory morbidity) and it should be avoided before ten weeks.
 In some cases, an amniocentesis is done even during the third trimester (3).

 Why Do You Need Amniocentesis?

 You may require amniocentesis for the below reasons (4).